anisharnav/python-for-devops/Day-04/README.md

 # Activate the virtual environment (on macOS/Linux)
 source myenv/bin/activate

-deactivate  # to come out of virtual environment
+# Deactivate or to come out of the virtual environment
+deactivate
 ```

 Once activated, you work in an isolated workspace with its Python interpreter and library dependencies.